jkone27/fsharp-integration-tests/README.md

 ## BDD Extensions

-You can use some BDD extension to perform Gerkin like setups and assertions
+You can use some BDD extension to perform [Gherkin-like setups and assertions](https://cucumber.io/docs/gherkin/reference/)

 ```fsharp
 // open ...